Let's look at how the two platforms compare in these areas.

 Search engine optimization (SEO) is important if you want to get new customers who are searching for what you sell on Google.
 SEO is a big topic so we're not going to get into a lot of detail here (check out our eCommerce SEO guide for more information) but there are a couple of differences worth mentioning.

 Because WordPress is more flexible and there are so many plug-ins available for it, you'll have more control over the different factors of your site that affect your SEO.
 Shopify lets you modify a lot of the important components but you won't have complete control over everything the way you do with WordPress.
+Either way, we've had great success with SEO campaigns on both the Shopify and Wordpress platforms.

 Once your store is open for business and you collect some data about your visitors, what they're looking at, and how well they're converting into buyers, you can start doing conversion rate optimization (CRO) to try to improve those results.